 Namiki Vanishing Point – M nib

-This pen has the driest nib out of all of the pens I’m using this week.
+This Vanishing Point has the driest nib out of all of the pens I’m using this week.
 Since the ink is so wet, this dry nib also shows the most shading.
 It’s still not a lot of shading, though.
 I’m thinking this isn’t a very shady ink, which is a little surprising to me.

 Leonardo Officina – M nib

-In the past, when I’ve used this pen it felt dry to me.
+In the past, when I’ve used this Leonardo it felt dry to me.
 With this wet ink it’s perfect.
 I actually really enjoyed using this pen/ink combo.
 I was surprised to find myself reaching for this pen more often than any of the others.

 Waterman 92 (vintage) – M flex nib